Help with Primate Husbandry as a Gibbon Rehab Volunteer in the rainforest!

-As a gibbon rehab volunteer, you will get two cooked meals on 2 or 3 days of the week.
-This will be a mixture of communal meals, with the gibbon team, at the centre.
+As a gibbon rehab volunteer, you will get cooked meals on 2 or 3 days of the week.
+This will be a mixture of communal meals, with the gibbon team.
 Or meals offered by local villagers.
 This allows them to earn some extra income and develop relationship with the visitors.
 Remember that most villagers rarely have any guests from abroad.
-The

 The other days, you can cook at the volunteer house and eat with the volunteer team.
-Volunteers are responsible for their own breakfast and snacks or extra drinks.
+Volunteers are responsible for their own breakfast, snacks or extra drinks.